amospalla/reform/mleds/readme.md

 ## Show me the code

-Oneshot mode with keypresses and battery clients and matrix rain movie on background:
+Oneshot mode with keypresses and battery clients and matrix rain movie on background (try using the keyboard with this one):

 ```sh
 wget -O mleds https://github.com/amospalla/reform/raw/refs/heads/main/mleds/mleds